Contact us: +65 6865 5700 Email address: contact@amt-mat.com

 Your Partner in Manufacturing Innovation

-AMT MIM division is renowned for its proven expertise.
-We excel in manufacturing small, intricate parts with complex geometries, maintaining unfaltering quality in medium to high volumes.
+The AMT MIM division is known for proven expertise in high precision Metal Injection Molding.
+We manufacture small, intricate parts with complex geometries while maintaining consistent quality in medium to high volumes.

-We manufacture high density components with superior properties such as high strength, excellent magnetic permeability, good creep resistance, corrosion resistance and thermal conductivity.
-Our material portfolio includes a wide range of materials such as carbon steels, low alloy steels, stainless steels, low thermal expansion alloys, non-ferrous metals like tungsten and copper, super alloys like Inconel, Nickel-Free Stainless Steel, F75, MP35N and Nimonic 90.
+Our material portfolio includes carbon steels, low alloy steels, stainless steels, low thermal expansion alloys, non-ferrous metals such as tungsten and copper, and super alloys such as Inconel, Nickel-Free Stainless Steel, F75, MP35N, and Nimonic 90.

 At AMT, we understand our partners’ frustration in managing multiple vendors.
 As your strategic manufacturing partner, we are able to provide one-stop solutions in: